 2. Determine the type of data

 If you’ve settled on the ‘need’ of alt data in your business decisions, the next step is to determine what type of alternative data is required.
 Alternative data can range from satellite images to weather forecast data.
 If you seek to know more about public reaction towards a specific brand or company, then gathering social sentiment data could be a good idea.
 However, on the other hand, collecting point of sales transaction data can also be useful for retail investors.
-In the end, the point of determining the type of data is to exactly what to look out for and then turning that into the right sources for your investment decisions.
+In the end, the point of determining the type of data is to exactly what to look out for and then turning that into alternative data for investors.
 Then turning to the right source of data will allow you to do just that.

 3. Acquire the data